 Many clients use their sessions to offload those things that are troubling them.
 Others require more structure to their time and don’t always know what to talk about.
 I will seek to reassure and guide you through this process.

 An essential feature of counselling is that the information disclosed is treated confidentially in order to support clients to open up and share feelings without fear of blame or that their concerns will be discussed elsewhere.
 This confidentiality agreement includes not discussing the work with parents or carers, unless the young person requests or gives consent for this.
 I acknowledge that this isn’t an easy situation for parents, and it is quite natural for you to feel anxious about what may be being said in the sessions.
 There are limitations to confidentiality which will be discussed with you in the initial appointment.

 Training, qualifications & experience

 I currently work as a private therapist for children, young people and adults across a range of issues from both my base in the city centre and within several local primary schools.
-In addition to this work I am also an Associate Counsellor for a variety of providers, all of of whom offer short-term counseling for clients via an employee assistance programme.
+In addition to this work I am also an Associate Counsellor for a variety of providers, all of whom offer short-term counselling for clients via an employee assistance programme.

-My previous therapeutic experience includes Associate Counsellor roles at Time to Listen Counselling and Therapeutic Service, Lets Talk Depression and Anxiety Services Hull, the Hull Families Project and Bradford Counselling Services.
+My previous therapeutic experience includes Associate Counsellor roles at Time to Listen Counselling and Therapeutic Service, Let's Talk Depression and Anxiety Services Hull, the Hull Families Project and Bradford Counselling Services.